Project Fiddle: Fast and Efficient Infrastructure for Distributed Deep Learning

 - Blink: There are exciting advances in inter-GPU interconnects such as NVLink on a single machine and Infiniband when using GPU-direct RDMA.
 But these advances bring with them heterogeneity as a challenge for data-transfer protocol developers.
 Blink is a library targeted to speed up inter-GPU communication in parallel training; it shields developers from interconnect heterogeneity while coming up with transfer schedules that maximize interconnect link capacity.

-- Fast, Fault-tolerant, and Elastic Parameter Exchange.
+- Fast, Fault-tolerant, and Elastic Training in Multi-tenant Clusters.